W-Edward/terminal-pacman/README.md

  Game score will be stored as an integer.

 ### Dynamic memory management
+The game map will be stored in vector form.

 ### File input/output
+The Player's profile including name and highest score can be imported or exported from a text file into the game.

 ### Program codes in multiple files